-Investment approval and recommendations are overseen by Investment Committees within AUKA comprising Actis Chief Investment Officer, Senior Partner, as well as other Partners within Fund Leadership, with voting membership defined at the Fund level.
-We have a disciplined approach to investment approval, applying Actis-wide standards, including those related to sustainability, to each stage of the investment process; origination, investment approval/ recommendation (a three-stage process involving Screening, Preliminary, and Final Investment Committees), portfolio management, and exit.
+Investment approvals and recommendations are overseen by Investment Committees within AUKA comprising Actis Chief Investment Officer, Senior Partner, as well as other Partners within Fund Leadership.
+We have a disciplined approach to investment approval, applying Actis-wide standards, including those related to sustainability, to each stage of the investment process; origination, investment approval/recommendation (a three-stage process involving Screening, Preliminary, and Final Investment Committees), portfolio management, and exit.
 The Investment Committee is central to decision-making around these processes - being responsible for taking investment decisions for Actis Luxembourg funds and, in the case of UK funds, making recommendations for final consideration by the Investment Approval Committees of Actis GP LLP and Actis LLP, as applicable.